Getting around town is super easy! Knox partners with Enterprise CareShare which means any enrolled students ...

 The following resources will help you throughout your time at Knox and after:

 Financial aid packages for international students remain essentially the same during your enrollment at Knox.
 Families and sponsors are responsible for paying increases in the comprehensive fee, which generally range between 4% and 6%.
 An international student may be eligible for private educational loans if you are able to find a credit-worthy United States citizen or permanent resident to co-sign for you.
-Contact the Office of Financial Aid for more details.
+Contact the Office of Student Financial Services for more details.